tbroyer/gradle-errorprone-plugin/README.md

 and will override the compiler by prepending the dependencies to the bootstrap classpath (using a `-Xbootclasspath/p:` [JVM argument][BaseForkOptions.getJvmArgs]).

-Starting with Gradle 6.7, you can [configure `JavaCompile` tasks][gradle-toolchains] to use a specific JDK compiler, independently of the JDK used to run Gradle itself.
+You can [configure `JavaCompile` tasks][gradle-toolchains] to use a specific JDK compiler, independently of the JDK used to run Gradle itself.
 The plugin will use the toolchain version, if any is specified, to configure the task.
 This allows you to enforce compilation with JDK 8 (properly configured for Error Prone!) while running Gradle with e.g. JDK 11, or the reverse: enforce compilation with JDK 11 while running Gradle with JDK 8.

-Alternatively, or for previous versions of Gradle, you can [configure `JavaCompile` tasks][ForkOptions.setJavaHome] to use such a JDK while still using JDK 8 for running Gradle:
+Alternatively, you can [configure `JavaCompile` tasks][ForkOptions.setJavaHome] to use such a JDK while still using JDK 8 for running Gradle:
 ```gradle
 tasks.withType(JavaCompile).configureEach {
     options.fork(javaHome: project.getProperty("jdk11home"))